diericx/HelpMates/README.md

 2. Open the Expo client and scan the QR code to connect

 * ISSUE: DU Wifi doesn't work because of their firewall so use eduroam

+* ISSUE: To connect to the server, you will need to change the ip in connect.js to your current ip.